fatemeata/Computer_vision_estimate_location/README.md

 **Requirement:**

+vlfeat-0.9.21 library,
-download and put the vlfeat-0.9.21 library which is an open source library that implemented computer vision algoritms like SIFT, k-means , ...
+which is an open source library that implemented computer vision algoritms like SIFT, k-means , ...